 Marc Fishman, M.D., medical director with Maryland Treatment Centers and assistant professor of psychiatry at Johns Hopkins University School of Medicine

 E.J.
-Smith, M.S., NCC, LPC, military family life counselor with MHN Government Services and member of the Military Family Advisory Network’s advisory board
+Smith, M.S., NCC, LPC, Licensed Professional Counselor and Advocate in private practice and a member of the Military Family Advisory Network’s advisory board.

 Nhat Nguyen, MSW, substance abuse counselor and clinical supervisor with the Fairfax – Falls Church Community Services Board